ParamANN: A Neural Network to Estimate Cosmological Parameters for $\Lambda$CDM Universe Using Hubble Measurements: Discussions and Conclusions

+Additionally, we perform the MCMC analysis to estimate the cosmological parameters, i.e. $H_0$, $\Omega_{0m}$, $\Omega_{0k}$ and $\Omega_{0\Lambda}$, of $\Lambda$CDM Universe to compare the parameters predicted by ParamANN.
 In a classical fitting-the-paremeter approaches (e.g., using a likelihood function), the analyses are performed by estimating the likelihood function of some distribution of observational data as well as initially providing the prior values of all or some of the parameters.
-The ML approach used by us can be treated as an complementary approach to these and therefore provides a mechanism to test for robustness of the scientific results with respect to various methods of analysis.
+The ML approach used by us can be treated as a complementary approach to these and therefore provides a mechanism to test for the robustness of the scientific results with respect to various methods of analysis.
 The ML approaches uncover the direct mapping between input and targets to learn the hidden pattern between them.
-Therefore, ML can be used to learn the complex function to extract the cosmological parameters from observational data (without even assuming the Gaussian model of the noise).
-We therefore do not need to use any prior values of the parameters to estimate others.
-Given the complementarity of ML and maximum-likelihood approach, we note that our estimates of the cosmological parameters possess the properties of maximum-likelihood estimates as well (equation~\ref{eqn:loss}).
+Therefore, ML can be used to learn the complex function to extract the cosmological parameters from observational data.
+The ML and maximum-likelihood approaches are complementary to each other, yet their results agree well with each other.
+More technically, in our current work, we show the equivalence of the likelihood-free ML method and the MCMC method which is based upon likelihood analysis.